Dr-404/cyber_awareness/01-Basic_Cybersecurity_knowledge.md

 ## Using Microsoft Office for Phishing

-- Some email contain MS office document as attachement (word, excel, powerpoint)
+- Some email contain MS office document as attachment (word, excel, PowerPoint)
-- Office Document can containg `macros`
+- Office Document can contain `macros`
 - `macros` can do to run commands and that can cause `malware` to be install on your computer